jincheng/lilac/README.md

 Lilac is a MIT Licensed static blog generator, written in Python.
 It's fast, simple enough and easy to use.

+Lastest version: v0.3.6

-Documentation is already on https://lilac.readthedocs.org/
+Documentation is already on readthedocs: [English Version](https://lilac.readthedocs.org/), [简体中文版本](https://lilac-zh.readthedocs.org)

-**Lilac may not be stable since the v1.0 hasn't come.**
+News about lilac is here: http://lilac.hit9.org/

 Features
 --------